MacGDE 2.4: Genetic Data Environment for MacOS X

 It is indeed running on the Mac under X11.

-MacGDE and all of its components are now UNIVERSAL (PPC/Intel).
+MacGDE and all of its components comes in two forms UNIVERSAL (PPC/Intel) and Intel only.

 Thanks to Scott Buchanan (www.4dneuroimaging.com) for supplying the universal XView libraries.